Once upon a time, the numbers in my medical file looked like this:

 My blood pressure and cholesterol levels were in dangerous ranges, my blood sugar measured as “pre-diabetic” and I could barely walk around the block at a brisk pace without gasping for air and feeling like my legs were on fire.
+I was depressed and suffered from debilitating anxiety.
+My digestive health was a mess.
 And I was only in my early 20’s.

-It was the result of many challenges I had faced throughout the years… family issues, dysfunctional relationships, having to drop out of college for financial reasons, being buried in debt, flat broke and working 12-hour days and weekends to pay the bills.
+It was the result of many challenges I had faced throughout the years… family issues, dysfunctional relationships, having to drop out of college for financial reasons, being flat broke and buried in debt, and working 12-hour days and weekends to barely make ends meet.

 I had always struggled with my weight, but things got worse during my early adult years…

-I smoked cigarettes, ate loads of fast food and other processed crap, and drank excessive amounts of alcohol on the weekends to escape my reality.
+I ate loads of cheap processed food, sat at a desk or on my couch all day, smoked cigarettes and drank excessive amounts of alcohol on the weekends to escape my reality.